Mylo Xyloto: Studios

 Coldplay had stated on several occasions, long before the release, that they wanted the album to be "more acoustic" and "more intimate" than its predecessor, 2008's Viva la Vida or Death and All His Friends.
 The band later said they got to a point where they were trying to make two records, a stripped-down album, that started to be recorded first, along with an electric one that was already being called Mylo Xyloto by the band.
 However, they later decided to combine both albums.
-Drummer Will Champion explained that the band realized they couldn't focus on more than one thing at once, and songs like "Paradise" couldn't be played in an acoustic style.
+Drummer Will Champion explained that the band realised they couldn't focus on more than one thing at once, and songs like "Paradise" couldn't be played in an acoustic style.
 Martin pointed another song as a reason too:

 We have a song called Charlie Brown, which was the centrepiece of this other record we started first.
 We were playing the riff on an accordion and Guy came in one morning and said, 'I'm afraid I have to put my foot down.
 I don't want to speak out of turn, but I will not allow this song to be played on an accordion – that has to go in with the Mylo bunch'.
-So then we thought — let's just make one album.
+So then we thought – let's just make one album.

 In the end, some songs composed for the acoustic album such as "Us Against the World" and "U.F.O." maintained the "stripped" approach, while others such as "Charlie Brown" changed into a new form.
 Songs from both records ended up on the final album, worldbeat elements from the predecessor Viva la Vida are present but the overall production of it became electronic influenced.
 The electro-rock sound can be heard through the whole album, beginning with opening song "Hurts Like Heaven" which has synthesised sounds and vocals predominantly on vocoder.
 The next track, "Paradise", also shows the band stepping outside of their comfort zone and going into the new electronic territory.
 Additionally, this song has an R&B beat style, which is also featured on "Princess of China".
 This track opens with an anxious blend of synths and guitars and then goes into an R&B type beat.
 The album has three short instrumentals which are included as noodling experimental electronic interjections on the record.